FlorentinTh/LIARA-SHCA/README.md

 ### Prerequisites

-Download the latest Raspbian operating system image [here](https://www.raspberrypi.org/downloads/raspbian/).
+Download the latest Raspbian operating system images [here](https://www.raspberrypi.org/downloads/raspbian/).
 Every node require the light version with the exception of the client node that can run a desktop version.

 ### Table of Contents
 - [Initial configuation](https://github.com/FlorentinTh/PiSwarm/blob/master/docs/initial-config.md#11-initialisation)